stefanhaustein/TerminalImageViewer/README.md

 ## News

-We need endorsement here: https://github.com/k4m4/terminals-are-sexy/pull/198 O:)
+- We need endorsement here: https://github.com/k4m4/terminals-are-sexy/pull/198 O:)
+- Help wanted: If you are familiar with make and snap, please suggest how to fix our make file for snap O:)

 ## Installation